framps/raspiBackup/.github/ISSUE_TEMPLATE/problem-report.md

 * Check whether the error messages of raspiBackup were listed on the messages page and all suggested actions don't fixes the issue.
 [English](https://linux-tips-and-tricks.de/en/rmessages) - [German](https://linux-tips-and-tricks.de/de/fehlermeldungen)
 * Use your preferred search engine and look up the error message number
 * Attach raspiBackup debug log.
-Just drag and drop raspiBackup.log into the issue and don't copy and paste the contents of raspiBackup.log into the issue.
+Just **DRAG AND DROP** raspiBackup.log into the issue and don't copy and paste the contents of raspiBackup.log into the issue.
+Don'y copy and paste the log into the issue.

 #### If any requested information was not provided the issue will be rejected.